-Growing up in Dorchester presented real challenges, but once the author took over the family's auto repair shop in South Boston, life became intense.
+Growing up in Dorchester presented real challenges, but once the author took over the family's auto repair shop in the heart of Southie, life became intense.

-Exciting news!
-Joining the print and Kindle editions, the audiobook version of The Constant Outsider: Memoirs of a South Boston Mechanic is now available on Amazon, Audible.com, and iTunes!
+An audiobook of The Constant Outsider: Memoirs of a South Boston Mechanic is now available on Amazon, Audible.com, and iTunes!

-We heard testimony from William Shea, one of Whitey's top deal organizers.
-When “Billy” tried to leave the business and move to Florida, he almost paid the ultimate price.
-Shea told some surreal stories about how they “did business.”
+We heard testimony from William Shea, one of Whitey's top drug-deal organizers.
+'Billy' testified that when he tried to leave the business and move to Florida, he almost paid the ultimate price.
+Shea also told some surreal stories about how they 'did business'.
 We heard from a CSI investigator for the Mass.
 State Police.
-She described and showed photos of a murder scene from the 1970s.
+She vividly described and showed photos of a murder scene from the 1970s.

 The daughter of one of Whitey's victims took the stand and shared some heart wrenching details about her final words with her father.
-When she was just 7 years old, her dad left the house after she picked up the receiver during a mysterious phone call from a man.
-She tearfully testified that “Dad never came home again.”
-She awoke the next morning to find photos of her father's gruesome murder scene on the news.
-Seriously, the jurors and others in the courtroom should think twice before chuckling at some of the antics and wisecracks of Whitey and his henchmen.
-They need to remember that half of the courtroom is filled with family members of Whitey's victims.
-None of this is funny to them!
+When she was just seven years old, her dad left the house after she picked up the receiver during a mysterious phone call from 'a man'.
+With tears in her eyes, she testified that 'Dad never came home again'.
+She said she awoke the next morning to find images of her father's gruesome murder scene on the televised news.

-It's also a travesty that no news cameras were being allowed in court for this trial.
-If the public ever needed to know the truth about went on within a criminal organization, this is the case!
-Those of you who have pull with the Federal courts, please rally to have this trial included in the pilot program that is now starting which does allow news cameras in a few Federal trials.
-The public needs to hear the victims’ family members tell how these thugs destroyed their families.
+It's also a travesty that news cameras were not allowed in court for this trial.
+If the public ever needed to know the truth about what went on within a criminal organization, this was the case!
+Whitey's Robin Hood reputation would quickly dissolve and the truth be exposed.
+Those of you who have pull within the Federal court system, please rally to allow news cameras in Federal trials.
+The public should have been able to hear and see the victims’ family members tell how these few thugs destroyed so many lives.
 Being in that courtroom was an experience I will never forget.

-Right outside the courtroom that day, I met-up with another old acquaintance.
-(Steve "Stippo" Rakes) He recognized me and seemed very happy to see me.
-We discussed the old days in Southie and our mutual friends.
-Stippo's interest in the Bulger case was this: Back in the 1980s, Whitey and his pals put a gun to Stippo's head, handed him a paper bag with $67,000 in it, and extorted his thriving liquor store from him by threatening his life and the lives of his family members. ("67" was a popular number with the Mob back then) A few days after my conversation with Stippo at court that day, his lifeless body was found dumped along the side of a secluded road in Lincoln.
+In the hall directly outside the courtroom that day, I met-up with another old acquaintance, named Steve 'Stippo' Rakes.
+He recognized me and seemed very happy to see me.
+We discussed the old days in Southie, and our mutual friends from back then.
+Stippo's interest in the Bulger case was this: Back in the 1980s, Whitey and his pals put a gun to Stippo's head, handed him a paper bag with $67,000 in it, and extorted his thriving liquor store from him by threatening his life and the lives of his family members. ("67" seems to have been a popular number with the Mob back then) Just days after my conversation with Stippo at court, his lifeless body was found dumped along the side of a secluded road in Lincoln.
 Ma.
-Understandably, Stippo harbored an ongoing hatred of Whitey Bulger, and was hoping to testify against him.
-That's no longer a possibility.
+Stippo harbored an ongoing hatred of Whitey Bulger, and he mentioned to me how he was hoping to testify against Whitey.
+Unfortunately, that's no longer a possibility."

 Tom's second book is a fictional adaptation of his memoir.
 Within 67 Cents,"Nick" embarks on a radically different path than Tom took in real life, saying "Yes" to every illicit offer that was made to Tom by the Mob while running his Southie shop.